BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand construction claims related expert witness designations, the Smyth County, Virginia Construction Expert Directory provides a wide spectrum of trial support and consulting services to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which include licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings national experience and local capabilities to Smyth County and the surrounding areas.
+Leveraging from approximately five thousand construction claims related expert witness designations, the Smyth County, Virginia Construction Expert Directory delivers a superior construction and design expert support solution to construction claims professionals concerned with construction defect, scheduling, and delay claims.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
+Utilizing in house assets which comprise registered architects, professional engineers, licensed general and specialty contractors, the firm brings a wealth of experience and local capabilities to Smyth County and the surrounding areas.

 Construction Expert Witness News & Info